2016 St Andelain Sauvignon Blanc

 Tasting Notes: If Raveneau had made Sauvignon Blanc…

 Le Regard / The Look

-Superbly crystalline in the glass with vibrant citrin gem tones, expressing a wine of great vivacity and depth.
+Superbly crystalline in the glass with vibrant citrin gemstone hues and golden hay.
+Highly defined legs of long arches on the glass expressing a wine of great weight and creaminess.

 Le Nez / The Nose

-The nose is intense with mirabelle (yellow plums), flint minerality, tropical white flowers, passion fruit and the ever present marine oyster shells, sea weed and fleur de sel – Reminding Claude of the winter cold ocean spray in Brittany over the oyster beds.
+The nose is pure and intoxicating, very high pitch; Mirabelle (yellow plums), white peach, Kaffir lime, chalky minerals, tropical white blossoms, and the ever-present marine oyster shells, seaweed and fleur de sel – Reminding Claude of the winter cold ocean spray in Brittany over the oyster beds.

 Degustation / The Taste

-On the palate, the wine delivers very chiseled taste of tart green apple, quince, waxy star fruit, oyster shell laced with prominent lime zest notes.
-The middle palate is of contrast: racy, nervy yet elegant and textural, with stone fruit pit, guava, wet hay, and grapefruit aromatics.
-The minerality and salted sea brine takes hold in the mouth, magnifying the weight of the fruit, layered with honeycomb and citrus.
-The long finish is razor sharp, refreshing, accented with kaffir lime and grapefruit peel creating a wine of great verve and elegance.
+The front palate is impressive and “droit” (linear/true); a complex creamy texture of tart white nectarine, Mirabelle plums, salted Normandy butter, waxy star fruit, oyster shell laced with prominent lime and grapefruit peel.
+The middle palate is of contrast and elongates the wine in the mouth; racy, nervy yet elegant and textural, with stone fruit pit, quince, wet hay, and grapefruit aromatics.
+The chalky minerality and salted sea brine takes hold in the mouth, seasoning and elevating the weight of the fruit, layered with buttery honeycombs and white alpine flowers.
+The long finish is razor-sharp, refreshing; glacier wet stones are accented with kaffir lime, grapefruit peel, lemon curd, and salinity creating a wine of great verve and elegance.